Stunning Himalayan valley in spring with turquoise river, blooming pink cherry blossom trees, and snow-capped mountains

 Ladakh’s attractions are spread across Leh district, Nubra Valley, Zanskar, Kargil, and the Changthang plateau.
 Travel depends on road status, weather conditions, and inner-line permit regulations in border-sensitive areas.
 Leh: Leh Palace, Shanti Stupa, Hall of Fame Museum, Leh Market Pangong Lake (Eastern Ladakh near China border)...
 Read more

-Spituk Monastery is a hilltop Buddhist monastery near Leh, known for its open views of the Indus Valley and its calm, less crowded setting.
+Phyang Monastery is a hilltop Buddhist monastery near Leh, known for its Gelugpa lineage, traditional prayer halls, and views over the Indus Valley.

 Explore Food To Try in Ladakh